jerilseb/open-in-vscode/README.md

 # Open in VSCode

 A Chrome extension that adds an "Open in VSCode" button to GitHub repository pages.
 With a single click, this extension clones the repository to your desktop and opens it in Visual Studio Code.
+Note that the button only appears on public repositories.

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)